vladinator1000/SoundFXAnalysis/README.md

 # SoundFXAnalysis
-Analyzing game sound effects with the Essentia library in Python.
+Analyzing game sound effects with the Essentia library in Python 2.7.
 Only works on Mac OS

 ## Setup Guide